wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 Q: Why is the child work item title the same as the parent work item?
 How do I specify the title?
 A: If the Task template does not define System.Title the extension copies the parent’s title.
 To set a custom title, add the System.Title field to the Task template with the desired text.

+Q: What child work item types are supported?
+A: The extension supports creating *any* child work item type, not just Tasks.
+The available child types depend on how your process is configured in Azure DevOps Organization Process settings (Project Settings → Boards → Process → Backlog Levels).
+For example, you can use this extension to create Bugs, Features, or custom types as children, as long as they are defined as valid child types in your process/backlog configuration.

 ---

 ## Credits